 I heard several girls say, “Well, I don’t care if it offends them, I’m wearing what I want.”

 If you insist on dressing your way, either Western-style where no imagination is required or Egypt-style with your uber-sexy forearms and suggestive clavicles out and proud, just be prepared.
 You can play the feminist card and not play by those rules, and that’s your own choice, but at least know what you’re getting into.

-And don’t be offended when you get treated like a prostitute.
+And don’t be offended when you get cat-called.
 It’s their country and their rules.